2023 Plant Talk 9

 Researcher Judith Bolyard (1981) analyzed 90 medicinal plants in use by members of 9 counties in eastern Kentucky.
 She then cross compared those uses with Rabun, GA, the low country of SC, indigenous groups of the Americas, and historical and “modern” sources from the literature of pharmacopeias, formularies and herbals.
 Bolyard relied on taped interviews already archived and one’s that she conducted herself that are all located at Alice Lloyd College in Kentucky.
 This work remains as one of the best sources of cross comparison of Appalachian medicinal plant use.
 However, she listed three sources for Native American plant use in the references conflating the distinct tribes of the Chippewa, Delaware and Cherokee together.
 The only source directly cited is by Hamel and Chilotsky (1975).
 The comparisons to Georgia come from the Foxfire project (Wigginton, 1972).
 Comparison to South Carolina come from ethnobotanist Julia Morton (1974).
 Ultimately, Bolyard found little correlation between the different cultures in regards to particular remedies but found some fidelity of cures to the literature from the 1800s.
 Researchers from the Foxfire project subsequently continued to catalog medicinal plant use in Appalachia (F. Fund, 2020; I. F. Fund, 2016; Inc. F. Fund, 1986).

-The story of Kern Kiser is one of the most multicultural that i have found (Kiser et al., 1975).
+The story of Kern Kiser is rather multicultural as well (Kiser et al., 1975).
 Kern was from Wise county VA, but was a descendent of settlers from Kentucky as well as Native American healers.
 He went to college for botany in Raleigh, NC.
 He apparently learned more herbalism there from a Native American that had moved to the area from South Dakota.
 Most of the plants and stated uses covered are common in the Appalachian region.
 Alas, this reference is only 53 small pages long and mostly handwritten.
 Books mentioned in the suggested reading section are all popular texts and therefore might explain the uniformity of plant use advocated by Kiser (Harding, 1972; Medsger, 1972).

 Physician Hassan Amjad has made several significant contributions to the literature of Appalachian herbalism.
 His research pertains to West Virginia in particular.
 He profiled Clarence Frederick Gray known as Mr. Catfish, “Man of the Woods” (Amjad, 2006).
 Catfish was born in 1917 and apparently learned herbalism from his grandfather.
 The family knowledge came largely from what Catfish’s great-great grandfather learned from the Cherokee.
 He was somewhat of a celebrity and had received correspondences asking for help in the tens of thousands.
 Amjad found that the major problems of many people included obesity, arthritis, sex life, cancer, high blood pressure, heart problems, warts, PMS and hot flashes through an analysis of many letters and conversing with Catfish.
 Amjad listed 56 plants as part of Catfish’s herbal apothecary.
 Catfish had an aversion for members of the Solanaceae family including Eggplant, Tomatoes and Potatoes.
 Such a belief stretches back to European views of the 16th and 17th centuries but is also a belief held in some parts of Asia as well.
 Catfish incorporated Astrology and the Doctrine of signatures into his practice which were also a feature of older European healing modalities and those of many Indigenous groups around the world (Bennett, 2007; Graves, 2012). i have personally witnessed the use of the Doctrine of Signatures in various other cultures as well i.e. Costa Rica and Jamaica.